die2aj/projectFlask/README.md

-# simple Application with Flask and Docker
+# Simple Application with Flask and Docker

-In this application you can see the names of the characters of Game of Thrones
+In this application you can see the names of the Game of Thrones characters that are extracted from https://thronesapi.com/.To run this application in your local environment you must do the following steps:

+-docker image build -t project_flask .

+-docker run -p 3000:3000 -d project_flask